 What Makes a Project an Orchid or an Onion?

 Making San Diego an even better place then it already is by designing and building inspiring spaces and places, starts with thinking about the elements of design.
-Here is the criteria that is used or evaluate projects.
+Here are the criteria that are used to evaluate projects.

 Nominating and Jury Process

 It all begins with you—proud San Diegans who share a vision to make our city all it can be.
 Nominations typically open in June.
 Visit the Orchids & Onions nominations page and nominate your favorite projects.
 Categories include architecture, interior design, urban planning, landscape architecture, historic preservation and “miscellaneous”-anything not covered by other categories.
 This can range from public art and environmental graphics to sustainable and technological innovation in design.
 Be sure to share and comment on your favorite entries as those that get the most attention from the community will make the shortlist for consideration by the public for the People’s Choice award.